Scalekit FAST MCP Integration is now live

 What this guide covers

 By the end of this guide, you’ll have a fully functional SSO login flow integrated into your Go application using Scalekit.
-You’ll:
+To achieve this, follow the following steps:

 • Redirect users to their identity provider (e.g., Okta or Entra ID)